 What Makes Pour-Over Coffee Different

 In an age of machines and automation, pour-over brewing is refreshingly hands-on.
 You pour hot water over ground coffee in a filter, letting gravity pull it through.
-Every variable— from particle size to temperature, pour speed, and time—is in your control.
+Every variable, from particle size to temperature, pour speed, and time, is in your control.

 That is what sets pour-over apart from drip machines, which decide those variables for you, and from full-immersion methods like the French Press, where grounds steep in water until you separate them.

-Auto-drip brews are convenient but often inconsistent, as most machines do not maintain stable temperature or ground saturation.
+- Auto-drip brews are convenient but often inconsistent, as most machines do not maintain stable temperature or ground saturation.

-French Press brewing produces a heavier, oilier cup with more texture but less clarity.
+- French Press brewing produces a heavier, oilier cup with more texture but less clarity.

-Pour-over creates a balanced cup that is clean, crisp, and transparent, revealing the true character of the beans.
+- Pour-over creates a balanced cup that is clean, crisp, and transparent, revealing the true character of the beans.

 If you love exploring the flavor nuances of great coffee, pour-over is the method that rewards your patience and attention.
+If you'd like to explore other manual methods alongside it, the AeroPress is worth a look as well.

 Essential Pour-Over Gear